-The two cryomodules will be supplied in LHe by a cryogenic plant with a HELIAL 2000 liquefier from Air Liquide.
-It is under fabrication and its installation is scheduled for June 2005.
+The two cryomodules will be supplied in LHe by a cryogenic plant with a HELIAL 2000 liquefier from Air Liquide, which is being installed on the SOLEIL site [7].

 Each of the four cavities will be powered from a 190 kW solid state amplifier, based on a technology developed in house [6].